 When it comes to increasing productivity, the concept of multitasking has been demonstrated to be inefficient.
 Multitasking, rather than assisting you in getting things done properly, implies performing multiple tasks in quick succession over a short period of time.

-Moreover, you are limiting your ability to think more deeply about activity by doing so, which can undermine the coherence of the tasks at hand.
+Moreover, you are limiting your ability to think more deeply about the activity by doing so, which can undermine the coherence of the tasks at hand.
 Focusing on one activity at a time is the greatest method to get through your to-do list.
 After you’ve completed one activity, you can move on to the next.

 - Distractions Must Be Managed And Eliminated.